Skip to main content

 The POST action on the password-vaults endpoint is used to provide information on the type of vault to be accessed and the location of the server hosting the vault.

-For a HashiCorp vault, the body of the request will be similar to:
+For HashiCorp, the request body will be similar to:

 CODE